mongodb/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-case-classes.md

 ### Find all people in the collection

-To retrieve all the people in the collection, we will use the `find()` method.
+To retrieve all the people in the collection, use the `find()` method.
 The `find()` method returns a `FindObservable` instance that provides a fluent interface for chaining or controlling find operations.
-The following code retrieves all documents in the collection and prints them out (101 documents).
-Using the `printResults()` implicit we block until the observer is completed and then print each result:
+The following uses prints all the people in the collection:

 ```scala
 collection.find().printResults()
 ```